-The primary reason that we collect and maintain citizen information is to serve you and administer your customer relationship with the City.
-The information collected is subject to the same controls and uses as that collected by governmental offices visited in person, again subject to the access and confidentiality provisions of the laws of the State of Nevada and federal law.
+The primary reason that we collect and maintain user information is to serve you and administer your customer relationship with the City.
+The information collected is subject to the same controls and uses as that collected by governmental offices visited in person, again subject to the access and confidentiality provisions of applicable law.

-If personal information is requested on the Web site or volunteered by the user, state law and the federal Privacy Act of 1974 may protect it.
-However, this information is a public record once it is provided, and may be subject to public inspection and copying if not protected by federal or state law.
+If personal information is requested on a website or application, or volunteered by the user, state law and the federal Privacy Act of 1974 may protect it.
+However, this information is a public record once it is provided and may be subject to public inspection and copying if not protected by federal or state law.

 The Way We Use Information

-City staff uses the information you provide about yourself when completing a transaction you initiate over one or more of the Internet services on www.cityofhenderson.com.
+City staff uses the information you provide about yourself when completing a transaction you initiate over one or more of the Internet services on City websites and applications.
 This information is only used to complete the transaction you requested and to analyze trends.
 The City does not share this information with outside parties except to the extent necessary to complete your order.

-The City does not sell information about current or former citizens to any third parties, and it does not disclose it to third parties, unless necessary to process a transaction you have requested or as required by law.
+The City does not sell users’ information to any third parties, and it does not disclose it to third parties unless necessary to process a transaction you have requested or as required by law.

 Our Commitment to Data Security

-In the future, customers will be able to transact financial business with the City through various e-commerce applications City staff has developed.
-To protect this information, the City of Henderson uses credit card verification services, up-to-date encryption technologies, and the like to maintain a standard, high level of protection for your information.
-Finally, the City's server environment is set up with current, periodically tested security.
+Customers are be able to transact financial business with the City through various e-commerce applications utilized by the City.
+To protect this information, the City uses credit card verification services, up-to-date encryption technologies, and the like to maintain a standard, high level of protection for your information.
+Finally, the City's Information Technology environment is configured to industry best practices including periodic security testing.

-User names and passwords or PINs may be required to access an online service offered by the City of Henderson.
-No representative of the City of Henderson will ever request a user to reveal their user name, password or PIN.
+User names and passwords or PINs may be required to access an online service offered by the City.
+No representative of the City will ever request a user to reveal their user name, password or PIN.
 Under no circumstances should this information be shared with or disclosed to any other person.
 However, online systems may offer the built-in capability to securely assist users who have lost or forgotten their PIN or password.

 Credit Card Information

 The City may occasionally use “cookies” in connection with the use of the City websites and applications.
 What are cookies?
-Cookies are small pieces of information that a Web site transfers to an individual's hard drive for record-keeping purposes.
-Cookies may make Web surfing easier for you by saving your preferences while you are at our site.
+Cookies are small pieces of information that a website or application transfers to an individual's hard drive for record-keeping purposes.
+Cookies may make web surfing easier for you by saving your preferences while you are at our sites or using our applications.